 What if I do the move myself?

-Most likely, your homeowners or auto insurance policy won't cover your possessions if you transport it in your personal vehicle or in a rental vehicle.
-If that's the case, then you assume the risk if you use your own vehicle for the move.
+Most likely, your homeowners or auto insurance policy offers only limited coverage for your possessions if you transport them in your personal vehicle or in a rental vehicle.
+This means you may assume the risk if you use your own vehicle for the move.
 Truck rental companies, on the other hand, offer insurance that not only protects the rental vehicle, but also the driver, passengers, and your cargo, depending on the type of coverage you choose.

 What do I need to file a claim?

 To file a claim of loss or damage, you may need to prove that the lost or damaged item was actually moved by the movers and not damaged beforehand.
-A comprehensive moving inventory list—which should include items of extraordinary value like jewelry, silverware, and digital devices—can help support your claim, so make sure it is complete before the movers transport your property.
+A comprehensive inventory list — which should include items of extraordinary value like jewelry, silverware, and digital devices — can help support your claim, so make sure it is complete before the movers transport your property.
 It's also wise to take before and after pictures and file your claim promptly to facilitate reimbursement.

-Any way you look at it, moving insurance can provide some protection and peace of mind during an extremely stressful time.
+Any way you look at it, moving insurance can provide some protection during an extremely stressful time.
 To learn more about protecting your next move, visit the Federal Motor Carrier Safety Administration's The Household Goods Program.